-Older age and high WBC counts are universally recognized as predicting poorer outcome.
-WBC is still a relevant and easily assessable PF.
-Cut-offs for HR B-ALL are often set >30 x10/L. A WBC based stratification in T-ALL (>100 x10/L) is not generally adopted.
-Other clinical PF are poor performance score (ECOG >1), CNS-positive ALL in some trials, and undue reductions or delay of post-induction therapy.
-Pro-B-ALL is sometimes defined as HR.
-Some trials report a poorer prognosis in CD20-positive cases, unless associated with good MRD response or treated with rituximab.
-In T-ALL the prognosis is worse for the pro/pre-T (or ETP as subentity of immature T-ALL) and mature T subsets whereas the cortical phenotype has a good prognosis.
-Outcome of HR T-ALL may be improved using pediatric-based (p-b) chemotherapy in conjunction with SCT.
-In newly diagnosed ALL, the bone marrow blast count differentiating ALL from LBL is not considered as a prognostic feature but as a feature identifying a clinically relevant subtype which has an impact on practical management as outlined below.
-In relapsed ALL bone marrow blast count can be predictive for response rates (cross-reference).
+Older age and high white blood cell counts (WBCs) are universally recognized as predicting poorer outcome.31 WBC is still a relevant and easily assessable PF.
+Cutoffs for HR B-ALL are often set >30 × 109/L. A WBC based stratification in T-ALL $(>100 \times 10^{9}/L)$ is not generally adopted.
+Other clinical PF are poor performance score (Eastern Cooperative Oncology Group [ECOG] >1), central nervous system-positive ALL in some trials, and undue reductions or delay of postinduction therapy.^{32,33} Pro-B-ALL is sometimes defined as HR.
+Some trials report a poorer prognosis in CD20-positive cases,34 unless associated with good MRD response35 or treated with rituximab.
+In T-ALL the prognosis is worse for the pro/pre-T (or ETP as subentity of immature T-ALL) and mature T subsets, whereas the cortical phenotype has a good prognosis.36 Outcome of HR T-ALL may be improved using pediatric-based chemotherapy in conjunction with SCT.37 In newly diagnosed ALL, the BM blast count differentiating ALL from lymphoblastic lymphoma is not considered as a prognostic feature but as a feature identifying a clinically relevant subtype which has an impact on practical management as outlined below.
+In relapsed ALL BM, blast count can be predictive for response rates.6